roguehistory/DIGH-HIST3812/content/en/news/Sample Proposal.md

 description: "Proposal Template"
 ---

+## SAMPLE RESEARCH PROPOSAL

-Below is a sample research proposal.
-This is meant to provide you with a general template and approach to writing your research proposals. **I DO NOT EXPECT YOUR PROPOSALS TO BE THIS SPECIFIC**
+**Below is a sample research proposal.
+This is meant to provide you with a general template and approach to writing your research proposals.
+I DO NOT EXPECT YOU TO BE THIS SPECIFIC!!!!**

 {{< alert theme="info" >}}
 Reconsidering Medieval Coins in Canadian Museums: